yesbabylon/doc/eQual-framework-contributing.md

 # Contributing to eQual

+> [!NOTE]
+> For updating this files refers you to [source file](https://github.com/yesbabylon/doc/blob/main/eQual-framework-contributing.md)

 We love your input and new contributions to eQual are most welcome and encouraged! :octocat:

 We want to make contributing to this project as easy and transparent as possible, whether it's: